SidneyRadwan/Desktop_Cleaner/README.md

 dragged and dropped into any directory or folder and it will sort the files for you.
 Fixed issues with python2 having raw_input() and python3 having input(), and exe having incorrect working directory.
 Included is an executable for the program which will work for Mac Os only.
-Other OS users will still have to manually run the programs script in their terminal/command prompt.
+Other OS users will still have to manually run the program's script in their terminal/command prompt.

 Warning.
 Test this program works on files that are backed up first as it has the ability to overwrite files.